fahim8401/hplinkbilling/README.md

 - Node.js and NPM

 ## Documentation
-For detailed documentation, please refer to the individual component files in the `docs` directory.
+For detailed documentation, please refer to the individual component files in the project directory.

 ## License
-This project is licensed under the MIT License.# hplinkbilling
+This project is licensed under the MIT License.